ayush-y/Chess-Design-LLD/README.md

   - Console app is fine
 - Do we need to write only the class structures or implement working code ?
   - As much working code as possible is required.
+  - Add Other Pieces: Implement Rook, Knight, Bishop, Queen, and King classes with their respective move logic.

+- Enhance Move Validation: Add checks for special rules (e.g., ensuring the King is not in check).

+- Optional Bot: Create a bot that makes random valid moves or follows simple strategies.

+  - Game Conditions: Check for win conditions like checkmate or stalemate.

 ### Feature requirements